TytanGorilla/django-kubernetes-test/README.md

 ```
 This reads the `.env` file, Base64-encodes variables, and produces a Kubernetes Secret manifest named `secrets.yaml` in the `k8s/secrets` directory.

+## CREATE YET ANOTHER .env file in the frontend directory
+## Setup Instructions
+1. Change directory to the frontend directory:
+2. Create a new `.env` file:
+3. Copy `.env.example` contents to `.env`
+4. Update the new .env file's `REACT_APP_BACKEND_URL` with the correct backend URL for Codespaces.

 ### Apply Manifests to Kubernetes
 Apply the secrets and other manifests:
 ```bash